16 Arietis

-16 Arietis (abbreviated 16 Ari) is a star in the northern constellation of Aries.
-16 Arietis is the Flamsteed designation.
+16 Arietis is a star in the northern constellation of Aries.
+16 Arietis is the Flamsteed designation, abbreviated 16 Ari.
 Its apparent magnitude is 6.01.
-Based upon the annual parallax shift of 6.27 ± 0.07 mas, this star is approximately 520 ly distant from Earth.
+Based upon the annual parallax shift of 6.39±0.05 mas, this star is approximately 510 ly distant from Earth.
 The brightness of this star is diminished by 0.40 in magnitude from extinction caused by interstellar gas and dust.
 This is an evolved giant star with a stellar classification of K3 III.